russellromney/brain-plasma/README.md

   * i.e. `brain` and `brain_` can be in the same shared memory space without sharing a namespace
   * `brain = Brain(namespace='app1')` changes the "names" prefix to some custom thing
 - [x] launch the `plasma_store` from a `Brain` instance
-  - ~~I built this using `subprocess` but it won't run in the background.~~~ rebuilt using `os.system` and it works fine
 * do special things optimizing the PlasmaClient interactions with NumPy and Pandas objects
-* change the size of the `plasma_store` but maintain current namespace(s)
+- [x] change the size of the `plasma_store` but maintain current namespace(s)
 * ability to persist items on disk and recall them with the same API
-* specify in docs which objects cannot be used due to serialization constraints
+* specify in docs or with error messages which objects cannot be used due to serialization constraints
 * ability to dump all/specific objects and name reference to a standard disk location
   * plus ability to recover these changes later - maybe make it standard behaviour to check the standard location

 ---

 Made with :heart: by Russell Romney in Madison, WI.
-Thanks for the help from @tcbegley
+Thanks for the contributions from @tcbegley (so far)